vitaliyMiskevuch1212/react-saas-template/README.md

 # react-saas-template
 Remains of a failed SaaS business I once tried to build.
-Now transformed into a template for building an SaaS/admin application using React + Material-UI.
+Now avaible as a template for building an SaaS/admin application using React + Material-UI.

 ## Getting Started